smartmirror-dyl/dlekdud2502.github.io/_posts/2022-07-26-Statistical-Learning-for-Multi&#45;omics-Data-Analysis-with-R.md

 - Unsupervised learning

 #### 2-1. k-means clustering
-1. Ask user how many clusters they'd like. (e.g. k=5)
+1.Ask user how many clusters they'd like. (e.g. k=5)
-2. Randomly guess k cluster center locations
+2.Randomly guess k cluster center locations
-3. Each datapoint finds out which center it's closest to.
+3.Each datapoint finds out which center it's closest to.
-4. Each center finds the centroid of the points it owns and jumps there.
+4.Each center finds the centroid of the points it owns and jumps there.
-5. Repeat until terminated.
+5.Repeat until terminated.

 ![alt Figure 06](/assets/posts/220726_fig06.jpg)
 *Figure 06. k-means Clustering Algorithm*